seangray-dev/somnyx/README.md

 - [ ] Deploy to production (convex, clerk)
 - [ ] Create blog posts
 - [x] Make it deploy
+- [ ] Zodiac Features? (requires onboarding steps, storing additional data ie: birthday, zodiac sign)
+- [ ] ?
+Allow users to log that they did not dream - don't execute analysis
+- [ ] (backlog) Consider adding a themes table, store id of theme on dream table.
+Do lookup on themes table before inserting new themes in db.
+Add it if it doesn't exist yet.

 ## Getting Started